zenmah/daggerheart-srd-obsidian/mechanics/Adversaries.md

 ### NAME

-Each stat block has a unique name.
+Each stat block has a unique **name**.
 Abilities that affect adversaries with a certain name include all adversaries who use that stat block, regardless of their in-story name.

 ### TIER

-Each adversary is designed to oppose PCs of a certain tier.
+Each adversary is designed to oppose PCs of a certain **tier**.
 If you confront the party with an adversary from another tier, adjust their stats.

 ### TYPE

 The adversary’s type appears alongside their tier.
-An adversary’s type represents the role they play in a conflict.
+An adversary’s **type** represents the role they play in a conflict.
 The adversary types are:

 - **Bruisers:** tough; deliver powerful attacks.
 - **Hordes:** groups of identical creatures acting together as a single unit.